ldutoit/QC_Zoo_Workshop/remove_adapters.md

 pwd
 ```

-If you are in `qc/` let's let's get back to the above directory to see both the raw data and the qc folder.
+If you are in `qc/` let's get back to the above directory to see both the raw data and the qc folder.
 You can go up one folder by using ```..``` meaning the above directory in the path.

 ```
 cd ..
 pwd
 ```

 Let's make a directory for our data clean data without adapters.
-Removing adapters is kown as `trimming adapters`
+Removing adapters is known as `trimming adapters`

 ```
 mkdir trimmed